Catalyze $233m in financing to WSMEs

 4. Strengthening the capacity of public and private sector stakeholders in LAC to develop effective and sustainable policies and programs in support of WSME growth in Honduras, Guatemala, and El Salvador.

-Women Entrepreneurs Aspire, Activate and Accelerate (WE3A)
+Round III: Women Entrepreneurs Aspire, Activate and Accelerate (WE3A)

 This program will target some of Latin America’s lowest-income economies and nascent entrepreneurial ecosystems, allocating 50 percent of We-Fi resources to WSMEs in three IDA-recipient countries (Honduras, Guyana, and Nicaragua).
 We3A will also place special emphasis on the most underdeveloped economies, including those in Central America (El Salvador, Guatemala, Costa Rica, and Panama) and the Andean region (Ecuador).
 W3A will focus on women entrepreneurs in all business phases.
 The main components include the following: